-Since the adversarial goal of the OV attack is to subvert only one class without degrading the performance of other classes, there are two important metrics for this task: 1) CFT rate of the victim class should be as high as possible, and 2) CFT rates of the non-victim classes should be as low as possible.
-Note that the highest achievable CFT rate is upper-bounded by the accuracy of the victim class in the vanilla model.
-We use the same hyper-parameters as in the AS attack.
-The poisoned images in the OV attack only account for 10\% of the training data.
-We present the CFT rate of each class by poisoning attacks on CIFAR-10 in Table~\ref{CFT_CIFAR10_classes}, where class `frog' is selected as the victim class.
-It can be seen that DGM is able to keep the CFT rates of all non-victim classes relatively low; however, its CFT rate of the victim class is only 39.2\%.
-While the FL attack achieves a CFT rate of 85.1\% for the victim class, it also significantly increases the CFT rates of non-victim classes, which reveals the difficulty of achieving the class-oriented adversarial goal by using prior poisoning attack methods.
+It can be seen that FL-2 is able to keep the CFT rates of all non-victim classes relatively low; however, the CFT rate of the victim class is only 8.01\%.
+While the FL-1 attack achieves a CFT rate of 18.42\% for the victim class, it also largely increases the CFT rates of non-victim classes, which indeed verifies the difficulty of achieving the class-oriented adversarial goal by using prior poisoning attack methods.
 Compared to the baseline attacks, our proposed approach can effectively increase the CFT rate of the victim class to 51.14\%, which significantly surpasses the performance of both baseline attacks.
-Meanwhile, our method is able to retain the CFT rates of the non-victim classes to be less than 6.5\%.
-Besides, in some cases, the proposed approach even improves the accuracy of some non-victim classes, which is indicated by the negative CFT rates in our experimental results.
-This performance is beyond our expectation, which however does not contradict the class-oriented OV adversarial objective, i.e., only degrading the accuracy of the victim class.
+Meanwhile, our method is able to retain the CFT rates of the non-victim classes to be less than 5.27\%.
+In some cases, the proposed approach even improves the accuracy of some non-victim classes, which is indicated by the negative CFT rates in our experimental results.
+Such performance is beyond our expectation, which however does not contradict the adversarial objective of COES attack, i.e., only degrading the accuracy of the victim class.
 Similar to the COEG attack, we find that the proposed COES attack method is more resilient to the variation of learning rate than baseline attacks.
 We present these results in the appendix.